Chalet and “Similar yet Different” Bomboniere

 This Murano stickered bomboniere from the collection of 50 Shades member Kevin Hall is another clear example of how deeply Chalet was influenced by Italian tradition and heritage.
 If you were just breezing by, you could easily mistake this for Chalet produced because of its size, shape and the pulls.
 However, note the smooth polished base and this is not a typical colour for Chalet.
 Although, as shown above, we have found purple bomboniere.

 Well, I have come to “the bomboniere end.”
 And what better way to end than with a 50 Shades “Finn the Wandering Whimsey” send off.
-He’s the perfect reminder of how popular the bomboniere is with collectors.
+He’s the perfect reminder of how popular the bomboniere still are with collectors.

 Finn in Winnipeg.
 Hosts were 50 Shades members Kevin Kodak and Tracey Shanley.